 A new study breaks some bad news for meat eaters, as researchers find that white meat is just as harmful to cholesterol levels as red meat.

 The paper counters the widespread belief that white meat is more healthful than red.
 This belief relies on a variety of observational studies that have found a link between red meat intake and a higher risk of cardiovascular disease.

 However, the authors of the new research argue that the connection between white meat and cholesterol has not received enough attention in specialized literature.

 So, a team of researchers — spearheaded by senior author Dr. Ronald Krauss, senior scientist and director of Atherosclerosis Research at the Children’s Hospital Oakland Research Institute in California — set out to investigate this link in more detail.

 Dr. Krauss and colleagues tested how different meat intakes affected the levels of lipids and lipoproteins that can cause fatty deposits to form on the arteries.
-They published their findings in the American Journal of Clinical Nutrition.
+They published their findings in the

 The researchers divided healthy men and women into two groups, according to whether they regularly consumed high levels of saturated fatty acids or low levels of saturated fatty acids.

 Within these two arms of the study, the researchers randomly assigned the participants to a red meat group, a white meat group, and a nonmeat protein diet group.